-Face to face meetings are back!
+Face to face collaboration is back!

 This conference reminded us of just how much we have been missing during the pandemic.
 On November 28-30, in Coventry, the British Council hosted an international conference on TVET for a Sustainable Economy.
 More than 50 senior government and agency TVET policy makers and managers, from Botswana, Mauritius, Morocco, Mozambique, Nepal, Pakistan, South Africa, Sudan, and Tanzania, took part.
 Over three days, delegates listened to and debated with speakers from many parts of the English TVET system, made visits to different training centres and employers, and identified options that could be of value in their own countries.